leotj/database-autobackup/README.md

 Backup your database automatically and upload the encrypted backup to an Object Storage like AWS S3.

+This CLI uses [pm2] to schedule backups via the daemon process.
+You can use the pm2 command to control the daemon process.

 Current Support Database
 - MySQL